nanglero/stig-scripts/README.md

 ## Overview

-This repository contains a PowerShell script designed to automate the silent installation of McAfee Endpoint Security Threat Prevention using a preinstalled package.
+This repository contains a PowerShell script designed to automate the silent installation of existing applications using a preinstalled package.
 The script performs the following steps:

 1. Verifies the presence of the installer at a specified path
 2. Executes a silent installation